nomoneyx/Getting-and-Cleaning-Data-Project/README.md

 Extracts only the measurements on the mean and standard deviation for each measurement.
 =======================================================================================

-Grep() searches colmnames for "mean" and "std" and retuns columns numbers that contain either.
+Grep() searches column names for "mean" and "std" and retuns columns numbers that contain either.
 ```
 mean_colnames <- grep("mean|std", colnames(group), ignore.case=TRUE)
 mean_colnames <- c(1,2,3,mean_colnames)